alexa/alexa-auto-sdk/samples/cpp/README.md

 >**Note:** The SHOUTcast/lcecast streaming format is not supported.

-See the [System Audio extension README](../../modules/system-audio/README.md) for details about configuring audio input and output on QNX platforms.
+See the System Audio module documentation for details about configuring audio input and output on QNX platforms.

 ### AudioFile menu

 The C++ Sample App provides an AudioFile menu to send pre-recorded utterances.
 Responses are saved as MP3 audio files within the current directory where the app was run.
-Refer to the [C++ Sample App Menu System documentation](./assets/menu/MENU.md#audiofile) for information on how to extend the AudioFile menu with custom audio files.
+Refer to the [C++ Sample App Menu System documentation](https://github.com/alexa/alexa-auto-sdk/blob/master/samples/cpp/assets/menu/MENU.md) for information on how to extend the AudioFile menu with custom audio files.
 However, this menu is only available if there is no default audio provider specified during the build.
-By default the Auto SDK Builder will build the C++ Sample App with the [System Audio](../../modules/system-audio/README.md) configuration defined in the config-system-audio.json file.
+By default the Auto SDK Builder will build the C++ Sample App with the `System Audio` configuration defined in the `config-system-audio.json` file.

 >**Note:** The AudioFile menu appears on platforms that do not provide built-in audio support (such as platforms that are under development).
 On platforms that provide built-in audio support, the AudioFile menu does not appear.